 After trying the no-knead artisan-style sourdough bread, I realized that I needed a break.

 A loaf that takes three days of timing, folding, and care is too much work for my average work day.
 I have a daughter to chase, a house to clean, and a dog to walk.
-I don’t have the energy to spend an entire weekend making bread, even if it does taste amazing.
+Who has the energy to spend an entire weekend making bread?

-This bread recipe comes together in a flash.
+This Dutch oven No-Knead Overnight Bread recipe comes together in a flash.
 Just stir the ingredients the night before and let the dough rise while you sleep.
 In the morning, you can bake and have hot fresh bread for breakfast.
-No kneading.
-No folding.
-No timing.
-No fuss.
-No stress.
+No kneading, folding, timing, fuss, or stress.

 Prep time: 10 to 15 minutes